dimejimudele/Facial_KeyPoints_Detection/README.md

 # FACIAL KEYPOINT DETECTION
-## Udacity computer vision nanodegree Project 1
+## Computer vision nanodegree Project 1

 This project is about defining and training a convolutional neural network to perform facial keypoint detection, and using computer vision techniques to transform images of faces.
 The implementation is done using PyTorch framework.